w3c/wai-curricula/content/designer/responsive-design.md

   * spacing following paragraphs -- to at least 2 times the font size
   * Letter spacing (tracking) -- to at least 0.12 times the font size
 * ensure target sizes that are at least 44 by 44 CSS pixels

 #### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+[To be developed.]

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to support assessment:

+[To be developed.]

+### Topic: Input Modalities

+#### Learning Outcomes for Topic

+Students should be able to:

+* create designs that support alternatives to multi-pointer gestures (such as swipe or pinch) using single pointer activation
+* ensure down event on single pointer gestures:
+  * do not perform any action, or
+  * have available mechanisms to abort or undo any action carried on
+* create designs that support alternatives to device or user motion such as shaking, by using user interface components that do not require motion
+* ensure response to motion can be disabled by the user to prevent accidental actuation, such as undoing an action by shaking a device

+#### Teaching Ideas for Topic